zSnout/v8/src/content/ithkuil/10-ca-configuration.md

 They say a ¹single bird exists⁰.

 aţla¹ç⁰ó
-They say a ¹group of dissimilar, fused birds exists⁰.
+They say a ¹group of dissimilar, fused ⁰birds exists.
 ```

 > @btw